Young conservatives mingled maskless at Mar-a-Lago and partied with a money cannon

 Trump campaign committees spent $1.1 million at Trump properties in the last days of his losing campaign

-Earlier in the pandemic, Palm Beach County had limited the capacity of restaurants and indoor gatherings, to slow the spread of the coronavirus.
+Earlier in the pandemic, Palm Beach County had limited the capacity of restaurants and indoor gatherings to slow the spread of the coronavirus.
 But in September, Florida Gov. Ron DeSantis (R) removed such limits statewide.

-Instead, local governments have urged residents not to attend crowded gatherings such as the one at Mar-a-Lago on Friday.
-The town of Palm Beach, for instance, advises residents to “Avoid … crowded spaces with many people nearby and close-contact settings such as close-range conversations.”
+Instead local governments have urged residents not to attend crowded gatherings such as the one at Mar-a-Lago on Friday.
+The town of Palm Beach, for instance, advises residents to “avoid … crowded spaces with many people nearby and close-contact settings such as close-range conversations.”

-The Trump Organization did not respond to questions from The Post, other than to say that neither Eric Trump nor his wife Lara Lea Trump were present at the Mar-a-Lago event.
+The Trump Organization did not respond to questions from The Washington Post, other than to say that neither Eric Trump nor his wife Lara Lea Trump were present at the Mar-a-Lago event.

-Thousands of young conservatives gathered at the Palm Beach County Convention Center in West Palm Beach, for Saturday’s event where other college and high school students crowded up near the stage to listen to speakers such as Trump, Jr. and Tucker Carlson.
+Thousands of young conservatives gathered at the Palm Beach County Convention Center in West Palm Beach for Saturday’s event, where other college and high school students crowded near the stage to listen to speakers such as Trump Jr. and Tucker Carlson.

-Photos and video from the event on social media show the vast majority of the attendees were not wearing masks.
+Photos and video from the event on social media show that the vast majority of the attendees were not wearing masks.

 Despite health warnings, holiday travel has already set a record for busiest weekend of the pandemic